jayminmewada/Newsletter/README.md

 Installation and Setup

 	1. Clone this repository to your local machine.
-	2. Install the required Python packages:
+	2. Install the required Python packages.

-pip install -r requirements.txt

 	3. Make sure you have MongoDB installed and running on your machine.
 Update the MongoDB connection details in the Python script.
 	4. Set up a MongoDB database and collection to store the scraped news data.